 - Set legal precedent on post-fire logging in sales such as the Big Tower Fire in the Umatilla National Forest.

-- Stopped tens of thousands of acres of logging in four National Forests.
+- BMBP stopped tens of thousands of acres of logging in four National Forests.

-- Protected Aldrich roadless area, a rare ancient forest which has never been logged, in the JOBS timber sale.
+- We protected Aldrich roadless area, a rare ancient forest which has never been logged, in the JOBS timber sale.

 - We have also protected the integrity of roadless areas that provide pristine headwaters for fish species and refugia for rare and far-ranging wildlife.
 We helped achieve protections for the M&O, Aldrich Mountain, Dixie Butte, Egley, and Fox roadless areas.